Dora Maar au Chat: Description

 Dora Maar au Chat is one of the largest portraits of the subject by Picasso.
-It is an oil on canvas painting measuring 128.3 cm x 95.3 cm and is signed by the artist on the lower left corner.
+It is an oil on canvas painting measuring 128.3 cm x 95.3 cm and is signed by the artist in the lower left corner.
 As Picasso's mistress and main model, Dora Maar was the artist's main source of inspiration and his artistic companion.
 The painting was created in 1941 during the midst of their tempestuous relationship.

-The painting is a rare, three-quarter length portrait of Maar, who is sitting in an armchair.
-Picasso used a vibrant palette to depict Maar's clothing and gave particular attention to detail to the angles of the chair and the pattern on the dress.
+The painting is a rare, three-quarter-length portrait of Maar, who is sitting in an armchair.
+Picasso used a vibrant palette to depict Maar's clothing and gave particular attention to details of the angles of the chair and the pattern on the dress.
 Maar's hat is particularly significant, as it signifies her involvement in the Surrealist movement.
-Like a crown on her head, the hat is particularly ornate, embellished with colourful feathers and red trim.
+Like a crown on her head, the hat is ornate, embellished with colourful feathers and red trim.
 The presence of the subject is pronounced, reflecting the way a queen would sit on her throne.

-In this painting, Picasso aims to depict not only Dora's beauty, but also her temperament.
+In this painting, Picasso aims to depict not only Dora's beauty but also her temperament.
 He once described her as an "Afghan cat" in reference to her personality.
 The presence of the cat on her shoulder offers special significance, as it reflects the traditional pairing of cats and women in art that was used to suggest female cunning and sexual aggression.
 This theme is particularly noticeable in the way that the artist depicted Maar's long manicured fingernails, which in Picasso's portrait have been rendered as long talons.